vivek09pathak/Advanced_Lane_Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at 3 rd code cell in `Advanced_Lane_Line.ipynb`).
+I used a combination of R channel ad S channel color and Gray image and R_channel gradient thresholds to generate a binary image (thresholding steps at 3 rd code cell in `Advanced_Lane_Line.ipynb`).
 Here's an example of my output for this step.

 ![alt text][image3]